mattyschell/geodatabase-replication-toiler/doc/replicate-to-gdb.md

 ![parent](images/parent.png)

-4. Use ArcCatalog to import this feature class from the parent to the child file geodatabase
+4. Use ArcCatalog to copy and paste this feature class from the parent enterprise geodatabase to the child file geodatabase

+     Using any method other than catalog's copy/paste (or the arcpy equivalent) to transfer the data will recreate the issue.

+5. Open ArcMap.
-6. Open ArcMap.
-Add the feature class from the parent Enterprise Geodatabase to the map document.
+6. Add the feature class from the parent Enterprise Geodatabase to the map document.
 7. Add the "Distributed Geodatabase Toolbar" that we know and love
 8. Choose create replica
 9. Choose one-way parent to child
 10. Register existing data only
 11. Choose the child file geodatabase as the "geodatabase to replicate to"
 12. Check "Show Advanced Options"!
 We are advanced, we simply must see these options.
+13. Choose Full Model

+    Using simple model here will recreate the issue.

-13. Choose Full Model.
-Do not check "use archiving to track changes."
+14. Do not check "use archiving to track changes."
-14. Choose full extent
+15. Choose full extent
-15. Uncheck replicate related data
+16. Uncheck replicate related data
-16. Toggle the amazing "All Records for Tables" toggler so it reads "Schema Only For Tables" which now means the opposite.
+17. Toggle the amazing "All Records for Tables" toggler so it reads "Schema Only For Tables" which now means the opposite.
-17. Next and do nothing
+18. Next and do nothing

 ![replica](images/replica.png)